How Efficient Are Solar Cells

 Additionally, you will need to clean or remove dust from the surface of your solar panels.

-Clean your solar panels at least once every year.
+It is recommended that clean your solar panels at least once every year.

 Solar inverters